ofalvai/HabitBuilder/README.md

 ## Motivation

-TODO
+I needed a simple and minimal habit tracking app.

-This project is also a testing ground for new technologies/libraries I'd like to test on a moderately complex project.
+This project is also a testing ground for new technologies I'd like to explore.

 ## Features

-- Keep track of your new habits and see your progress
+- Keep track of new habits and see your progress
 - Statistics: aggregate and per-habit stats
   - Per-habit: completion rate, weekly and overall count, streaks
   - Overall: calendar heatmap, top habits, top days for habits
 - Customizable habit list layout, reorderable list
 - All data is persisted on-device in a database
-- Onboarding hints, habit archive
+- Export, import, archiving old items

 ## 🛠 Built with

 - [Compose-only](https://developer.android.com/jetpack/compose) UI:
-    - Material You-ish design
+    - Material You-ish design (not perfect yet!)
     - Light and dark theme
     - Smooth and delightful animations
-    - no AppCompat dependency, single Activity
+    - No AppCompat dependency, single Activity
 - [Room](https://developer.android.com/training/data-storage/room): for storing data locally
 - [Kotlin Coroutines](https://kotlinlang.org/docs/coroutines-overview.html) + [Flow](https://kotlinlang.org/docs/flow.html): for async operations
 - Testing: